-The schools and departments in the Rongxiang Xu College of Health and Human Services offer excellent preperation for careers serving people and communities.
+Rongxiang Xu College of Health and Human Services is committed to the needs of the students while being a service to the community.
 The different disciplines offer specialized knowledge and training.
 All programs in the Xu College support the values of caring, compassion and social justice.
 Each program is dedicated to promoting the physical, social and emotional well-being and development of all individuals.
 The Xu College offers nationally recognized programs and opportunities in research and community settings.

 This is the first named college at Cal State LA.
 The naming recognizes the largest gift in the University’s history, from the National Rongxiang Xu Foundation.